iyreshot/Modlist/README.md

  ## Shout Out To Some Awesome People:

 - You, for reading this 🙂
-- Anna and Meg, you are the best ever. ❤
 - Ivy, for being so kind and motivating me to keep modding :)
-- Nicoroshi, for showing me the ropes
 - Gears, for being amazing
-- Biggie_Boss, for being the realest
-- Icarus, for always being awesome
+- Anna and Meg, you are the best ever!
 - Althro, for the wonderful ANVIL modlist that I built this from.
 It helped jumpstart the list and without it I may never have started this.
 - Althros, for writing the license.
 - Halgari, for creation of this wonderful tool